 Background and activities

-I am a full professor of Kiswahili/Swahili (language, linguistics, literature, and culture).
+I am Professor Emeritus of Kiswahili/Swahili (language, linguistics, literature, and culture).

 I hold the following degrees:

 BA in French with Swahili from the University of Ghana, Ghana (1973).

 Masters in an African language (Swahili language and literature) (1976), SOAS Unversity of London.

 PhD in an African language and linguistics (Swahili) (1980), SOAS University of London.

 Research interests I